Jasondhillon/MiSu-Home/README.md

 7. Create a new AVD, any phone(I chose pixel 3) and select Pie/API Level 28, hit next until finish

 ## Run the code
-> In the root directory, run yarn install
+> In the root directory, "yarn install"

-> To run the code,  npm run android
+> To run the code,  "npm run android"